cqroot/cqroot/README.md

   <img alt="GitHub Org's stars" src="https://img.shields.io/github/stars/cqroot?style=social">
 </h1>

-- 🌱 I like coding with nvim and C++/Golang.
 - 📧 You can get in touch with me by email at [cqroot@outlook.com](mailto:cqroot@outlook.com).
 - 💬 If you use one of my projects, I'd love to hear from you!
   Let me know what you liked and what needs being improved.